Griflongtin/Programming-Portfolio/README.md

 This website has all of my web programs.

 ##  Setup/Installation Requirements
-* Open your browser and at the top type in :
+* Open your browser and at the top type in: https://griflongtin.github.io/Programming-Portfolio/index.html

 ## Support and contact details